EtherealEngine/etherealengine-docs/docs/1_installation/7_docker.md

 ## Build the image

-Create an empty folder at the root called `project-package-jsons` and the run the following command to build:
+Create an empty folder at the root called `project-package-jsons` and then run the following command to build:

 ``` bash